juxt/jig/README.md

 ### Injection of the System into the Pedestal context

 Jig does not have opinions as to how you should build your applications.
-However, if does provide good support for writing [Pedestal](http://pedestal.io) services.
+However, if does provide good support for writing [Pedestal](http://pedestal.io) services should you wish to keep using Jig in your deployment.
 More details can be found below.

 ### Automatic provision of url-for for URI generation